inoryy/inoryy.github.io/content/post/next-gen-ml-tools.md

 For example, imagine an IDE warning a user that the custom model computation always results in a zero gradient without even executing it.

-Python has an incredible community built around scientific computing and the S4TF team have explicitly taken the time to embrace it via interoperability.
+Python has an incredible community built around scientific computing and the S4TF team has explicitly taken the time to embrace it via interoperability.

 ```swift